zachinjapan/Data-Structures-1-Week-Challenge/README.md

 3. make a folder with your name and create a Javascript file for each challenge you complete
 4. push the changes to your repo
 5. click pull request
-6. wait for Cliff or Zach to approve the request.
+6. wait for Zach to approve the request.

 ## Challenges